 Tensions between homesteaders, small-time cattlemen, cowboys, and the large cattlemen over the use of the range grew.
 The two groups also conflicted over the common practice of mavericking.
 Unbranded calves were considered “mavericks,” legally belonging to no one and could therefore be branded/thereby acquired, by anyone with a registered brand.
 Although mavericking was practiced by the large outfits, they started to view it as rustling when practiced by the smaller ranchers.

-The small cattlemen rebelled by conducting their own round-ups, and continuing to maverick.
-Local juries would not convict accused rustlers, who they saw as fellow citizens who were simply continuing the practice of mavericking in order to make a living.
+The small cattlemen rebelled by conducting their own roundups and continuing to maverick.
+Local juries would not convict some accused rustlers, who were often framed by the big cattlemen and their stock detectives.

 Champion also associated with many other hated small-timers.
 One of these associations was the Hat Ranch, believed to be the center of the so-called “rustler element in Johnson County.